Irreducible Ginzburg-Landau fields in dimension 2: Ginzburg--Landau equations on compact surfaces

-If one writes $\nabla - \nabla^{\nul} = a \in i \Omega^1$, then \cref{eq:neum2} becomes
+If one writes $\nabla - \nabla^0 = a \in i \Omega^1$, then \cref{eq:neum1} becomes

-De Gennes showed that conditions \eqref{eq:neum1} and \eqref{eq:neum2} describe an interface with superconducting material on one side and insulator or vacuum on the other (see \cite[page 229]{dG99}). \Cref{eq:neum1} corresponds to the continuity of the magnetic field on the boundary.
-The 1-form $j = \Im \left( h \left( \phi, \nabla \phi \right) \right)$ represents the {\em supercurrent}, the current of superconducting Cooper pairs, thus \cref{eq:neum1} means that no supercurrent is leaving or entering the surface.
+De Gennes showed that conditions \eqref{eq:neum1} and \eqref{eq:neum2} describe an interface with superconducting material on one side and insulator or vacuum on the other (see \cite{dG99}*{page~229}). \Cref{eq:neum1} corresponds to the continuity of the magnetic field on the boundary.
+The 1-form

+is the {\em supercurrent}, that is the current of superconducting Cooper pairs, thus \cref{eq:neum1} means that no supercurrent is leaving or entering the surface.
 Since in mathematics \cref{eq:neum2,eq:newneum1} are also called the Neumann boundary conditions, we refer to them as the {\em de Gennes--Neumann boundary conditions}.